3.1.

 on when best to spend resources.

-As Season 1 has progressed, some small additional tuning notes have been added
+In early Season 1, some small additional tuning notes were added

 by Blizzard to coincide with the release of March on Quel'danas.